unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/extensions/apispark.md

                   The optional id of an existing definition hosted by APISpark you want to update with this new documentation.

-The parameters u and p are mandatory, you should use them to provide your AS user login and token.
+The parameters u and p are mandatory, you should use them to provide your APISpark user login and token.
 You can get those [here](https://apispark.com/account/overview) under the tab "tokens", you will need to be authenticated.